fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 _TODO: link to tutorial that shows how to work with branches_

-Note that when you open the pull request, make sure that you select here your own repository as the <i>base repository</i>.
-By default the selection is the smartly-depository and you do not want to do that:
+Note that when you open the pull request, make sure that you select here your own repository as the destination <i>base repository</i>.
+By default the selection is the original repository by smartly and you **do not want** to do that:

 ![](../../images/11/15a.png)

-In the "Conversation" tab of the pull request you should see your latest commit and the yellow status for checks in progress:
+In the "Conversation" tab of the pull request you should see your latest commit(s) and the yellow status for checks in progress:

 ![](../../images/11/16.png)

-Once the checks have run the status should turn to green.
+Once the checks have been run, the status should turn to green.
 Make sure all the checks pass.

 #### 11.15 run deployment step only for master branch

 All looks good, but there is actually a pretty serious problem with the current workflow.
 All the steps, including the deployment are run also for pull requests.
 This is surely something we do not want!

-Fortunately there is an easy to problem, we can add a [if](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) condition to the deployment step that ensures that the step is executed only when te code is being merged or pushed to master.
+Fortunately there is an easy for to the problem!
+We can add a [if](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idif) condition to the deployment step, which ensures that the step is executed only when te code is being merged or pushed to master.

 The workflow [context](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#contexts) gives various kind of information about the code the workflow is run.